 - Spiralize the zucchini using a spiralizer and set aside.
 Alternatively, you can use a julienne peeler to cut the zucchini into noodles.

-- Turn off heat.
+- Turn off the heat.
 Stir in the lemon juice.
-Add zucchini noodles and toss to combine.

 Notes